Rammohanty/swaram/README.md

 The submodules that will be cloned are as follows.
 - bwa-arm : BWA-MEM aligner ported for ARMv7
-- dedupli : Spurious alignment Removal(SAR), distributed splitting and data transfer
 - platypus-arm : Platypus variant caller ported for ARMv7
-- scripts : scripts for execution of variant calling work-flow on SWARAM

 ### Building bwa-arm
 To enable execution of BWA on armv7 devices.